Asymmetric Encryption

 - An asymmetric algorithm, but doesn't provide the actual encryption.

-- It is key exchange protocol,
+- It is key exchange protocol, not an encryption algorithm.

 Use Cases: